kishore-888/udemy-clone/README.md

 - HTML
 - CSS
+## Features:
+User Interface Clone: Experience a visually similar design to the official Udemy website.
+Responsive Design: Ensuring a seamless experience across various devices and screen sizes.
+Static Content: This project focuses on replicating the front-end appearance, with static content and visuals.

 ## How to View

 You can access my udemy-clone website by visiting [https://kishore-888.github.io/udemy-clone/] Feel free to explore the content and  get in touch!